ebu/radiodns-manager/RadioVisServer/README.md

 The time when we check for timeouted channels.
 (Each FB_FALLBACK_CHECK seconds)

 #### FB_FALLBACK_TIME
-The time before a channel is consided dead
+The time before a channel is dead

 #### FB_IMAGE_LOCATIONS
 The base URL for default images (The PlugIt frontend)

 #### FB_LOGS_MAX_AGE
-The maximum number of seconds a log entry is keept
+The maximum number of seconds a log entry is kept

 #### FB_LOGS_CLEANUP
 When logs are cleaned